watrs-csumb/footprints/README.md

 #### `output_dir`
 Directory/Folder to place the output files in.

-#### `spatial_resolution`
+#### `spatial_resolution` [m]
-The spatial resolution to use for the polygon in meters per pixel.
+The spatial resolution (meters) to use for the polygon in meters per pixel.

 ![image](https://github.com/user-attachments/assets/d79db78c-7462-499f-9f1f-e4bdf2224560)

-#### `overlap_threshold`
+#### `overlap_threshold`[valid values 0 - 1.0]
-Minimum percentile of max overlaps to be included in footprint . e.g. `0.2` results in overlaps above the 20th percentile to be included.
+Minimum percentile of footprint overlaps to be included in a time-integrated footprint.
+A value of `0.2' means cells included in generation of the output GeoJSON footprint were included in 20% of all daily footprints.

 ![image](https://github.com/user-attachments/assets/87c7944e-a60e-463e-9048-31bfdc600b93)

 #### `smoothing_factor`
-The number of pixel steps to smooth.
+The number of pixel steps to smooth the output geometry.
 Higher number results in a smoother shape. *See https://pypi.org/project/shapelysmooth/#taubin*

 ![image](https://github.com/user-attachments/assets/e6b3666a-2758-4f0c-b9bf-f96d075698fa)